Chang-Yu-Chang/personal-website/content/publication/chang-2020-fe/index.md

 - '2'
 abstract: Artificial selection is a promising approach to manipulate microbial communities.
   Here, we report the outcome of two artificial selection experiments at the microbial community level.
-Both used ``propagule'' selection strategies, whereby the best-performing communities are used as the inocula to form a new generation of communities.
+Both used propagule selection strategies, whereby the best-performing communities are used as the inocula to form a new generation of communities.
 Both experiments were contrasted to a random selection control.
 The first experiment used a defined set of strains as the starting inoculum, and the function under selection